Best daily deals

 The position of the volume slider is just a bit too close to the mute button.

-The JBL Quantum 350 Wireless has a lot of features on the physical headset and in the JBL QuantumENGINE app.
-The wireless gaming headset connects over a 2.4GHz USB dongle, and charges over a USB-C to USB-A cable, which doubles as a wired USB-C audio connection.
+The JBL Quantum 350 Wireless has many features on the physical headset and in the JBL QuantumENGINE app.
+The wireless gaming headset connects over a 2.4GHz USB dongle and charges over a USB-C to USB-A cable, which doubles as a wired USB-C audio connection.
 Bear in mind that the USB-C to USB-A cable is a bit short (1m) if your PC tower is on the floor.
 Either way, you’re in for a consistent lag-free experience.

 The headset is a tad heavy and tends to slip off my head whenever I lean my head forward, regardless of how I adjust the headband.
 However, the leatherette-covered memory foam ear pads and headband are comfortable.
 As a glasses wearer with a wide head, I don’t find any discomfort around my ears from hours-long wear.